Chapter 1: Anniversary preparations, 11 years ahead

 Because of the repeated threats as their fortune grew, during a family meeting, a unanimous decision to reside by each other was made.
-Although, it was a somewhat medieval living arrangement, the structure had been built in way to afford great privacy.
+Although a somewhat medieval living arrangement, the structure had been built in way to afford great privacy

 This had all been made possible due to the fact that Molly had her own set of problems, and no time to get involved in their individual lives.